nxskok/pasias/docs/23-mds.md

 And then I look them up.
-I don't want Google to tell me that I have done too many lookups, so I look them up first and save the results, like this:\endnote{I actually had to do some further processing, not shown, because Google would fail to look up some of the places on one run, and then fail to look up *different* ones the next time I tried.
-So I saved two runs that together looked up all the places at least once, and then made a pipeline to put these together into one complete data frame.}
+I don't want Google to tell me that I have done too many lookups, so I look them up first and save the results, like this:
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">I actually had to do some further processing, not  shown, because Google would fail to look up some of the places on  one run, and then fail to look up *different* ones the next  time I tried.
+So I saved two runs that together looked up all the  places at least once, and then made a pipeline to put these together into one complete data frame.</span>

 ```r
 g = tibble(cst) %>%